joearton/learnwithnasya/readme.md

 Welcome to **Learn With Nasya** — a fun and interactive platform designed to help non-native children learn to read, pronounce, and understand English through simple games 🗣️💡.

 Inspired by the real learning journey of a child named Nasya, this project aims to create an accessible, personalized educational tool that listens, transcribes, and provides constructive feedback — just like a patient and encouraging teacher.
+This is just for fun project.

 ---